 The following post is not satire.
-This is a direct unbiased presentation of what the social justice movement stands for.
+This is a direct unbiased presentation of how society defines social justice.
 In later posts, I provide commentary from a biblical perspective.

 The social justice movement is a solution to a problem.
 The problem lies within American systems’ oppressor/oppressed format (i.e., education, government, and corporations).
 In other words, the oppressor or “the haves” built their successes on the backs of the oppressed, “the have-nots.”
 The social justice solution to such a problem is two-fold.
 First, those in the oppressor position must accept their role in this problem.
 They use the term “privilege” to convey this social inequality.
 Privilege is the idea that some rights or advantages are only available to specific groups of people.
 At the top of the oppressor list are wealthy, white, heterosexual men.
 Therefore, if one were to fall into this category, they must admit to their inherent privilege that has placed them in the oppressor position.